SpicerA/super-pancake/Ansible/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address:
+Access to this machine is only allowed from the following IP address via SSH:
 - 65.182.253.182

 Machines within the network can only be accessed by the Jump Box, with the private IP 10.0.0.7.